 G.Saktivel – a self-made entrepreneur attributed half of his success to the great books he read.
 He added “எதிர்காலம் மட்டுமல்ல நிகழ்காலமும் எழுத்தாளர்களின் கையில் தான் உள்ளது”, meaning not only future the present is also in the hands of writers.

 Gandhi Kannadasan – the son of legendary Tamil writer Kannadasan, is a delight to listen.
 He advised writers about the six Rs to keep in mind — Read, Refer, Remember, Respect, Refuse and Recreate.
 He quoted the example of how his father remembers everything he read, whether its the style of a poem he read in a newspaper in the 1950s using it in a song he wrote in 1960s; similarly borrowing from Shakespear style of a paragraph in one of his other songs.
 He stressed on the need to refer a lot, especially Google the facts before you write.

-After the event driving back home I was looking back at what turned out to be a fine evening with lot to think about.
-Thank you Jaya!
+After the event driving back home, I was looking back at what turned out to be a fine evening with a lot to think about.
+Thank you, Jaya!